jtpaasch/scram/README.md

 Test: PASSED
 ```

-In the stats table, the first command's profile is shown in the
+In the stats table, the first row shows info about the
-row with an `Id` of `1`, and the second is shown in the row with
+first asterisk-marked command, and the second row shows
-an `Id` of `2`.
+info about the second asterisk-marked command.

 You can also tell `scram` to print the output of the profiled commands
 side by side, in case you want to visually compare them.
+To do this,

-To do this, use the `#diff` directive.
-Modify the above `README.md`:
+use the `#diff` directive.
+Modify the `README.md` again:

 ```
 Echo two lines: